-2. Can we come listen to a wedding you're performing at?
+2. Can we come listen to you perform?

 Seeing them perform live will give you the best idea about what your wedding entertainment would actually sound and feel like.
 While most musicians and the couples that hire them mutually agree in advance that the wedding is closed to prospective clients, some will have mini "concerts" for the public to attend and see whether they're a good fit or not.